Snowy Mountains Alpine Walk

 - Tea, coffee, water

-- Three nights in a Cozy Twin Share room with ensuites at Snowbird Lodge, Australia's highest lodge!
+- Three nights in a Cozy Twin Share room with ensuite at Snowbird Lodge, Australia's highest lodge!

 - Day packs if required - if you prefer to use your own quality daypack you are welcome to do so